 Schizophrenia is the presence of hallucinations and delusions causing considerable psychosocial dysfunction and lasting ≥ 6 mo.

-Sudden-onset psychosis in young children should always be treated as a medical emergency with a thorough medical assessment to search for a physiologic cause of the mental status change (eg, Wilson's disease, porphyrias, HIV infection, brain trauma).
+Sudden-onset psychosis in young children should always be treated as a medical emergency with a thorough medical assessment to search for a physiologic cause of the mental status change; these causes include

-Treatment is complex, and referral to a child and adolescent psychiatrist should be considered.
+Treatment is complex, with variable outcomes, and referral to a child and adolescent psychiatrist is strongly recommended.

-Last full review/revision April 2009 by Hugh F. Johnston, MD
+Last full review/revision March 2014 by Josephine Elia, MD